 Things to Do Before Your Appointment

-- Know what areas of concentration you want to bring together in your degree.
-(Research your college catalog.)
-You will design your major using three to five areas of concentration.
-Your first area of concentration must meet the requirements of an Arts and Sciences minor (minors requirements can be found in the College Catalog).
+Know what areas of concentration you want to bring together in your degree.
+(Research the Course Catalog) You will design your major using three to five areas of concentration.
+Your first area of concentration must meet the requirements of an Arts and Sciences minor.
 These, along with your General Education and A&S Programmatic requirements, will become the framework for your BA degree.